stefaneidelloth/treezjs/doc/atoms/model/models.md

 c) remotely with another atom (e.g. as part of a ![](../../../../icons/sweep.png) [Sweep](../../study/sweep/sweep.md) study.

 Executing a ![](../../../../icons/models.png) Models atom simply means that all of its runnable child atoms are executed.
 The progress is shown in the [Monitoring View](../../../views/monitoringView.md).
-After the execution has been finished, the *jobId* is automatically increased by one.
+After the execution has been finished, the *jobId* is increased by one.

 ----